awasumina/Diabetic-Detection/README.md

 This indicates the model has an accuracy of approximately 63% on the test dataset.

 ## Notes

 - The accuracy may vary slightly due to the random splitting of the dataset.
 - This implementation uses a simple Naive Bayes classifier and can be further optimized or compared with other classification algorithms for better performance.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the README to better fit your specific needs or preferences!